mojontwins/Inslands/README.md

 	Forget the ton of paragraphs.
 Implemeting this rn.

-* [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
-	* [ ] both lack trees, dirt and saplings must be obtained.
-Make sure skeletons still drop acorns.
-	* [ ] cold mechanics.
-Need to reactivate code for freeze

-* [ ] Add "Override level test" to level creation extra options to override "level is valid" check
+* [X] Add "Override level test" to level creation extra options to override "level is valid" check
 * [X] Add a biome map.
 Simple, don't over do it.
 Use PostAlpha's.
 Which is almost vanilla's.
 Recreate new biomegen classes.
 BiomeGenBetaForest... etc
 * [X] Remove optifog log and other stupid shit.
 * [X] Add "preferredWorldgen" to levelthemes and de-hardcode it